libp2p/docs/content/tutorials/getting-started/javascript.md

   });
 ```

-You can add as many transports as you like to `modules.transport` in order to establish connections with as many peers as possible.
+You can add as many transports as you like to `transports` in order to establish connections with as many peers as possible.

 #### Connection Encryption